coderbeez/interior-architect/README.md

 #### Navigation

 As a portfolio site, the client's name is centred and prominent above the navbar.

 The main site is divided into four distinct sections, **about**, **blog**, **portfolio** and **contact** highlighted by a pared back navbar.

-Navbar sticky.
+On small devices, the prominent name above the navbar is swapped for one in the navbar when it reaches the top the screen.
+From this point the navbar is sticky.

 #### Colours & Fonts

-A minimal colour scheme of black, white and stone, provides a neutral background for the client's colourful content.
+A minimal colour scheme of black, white and stone, provides a neutral background for the client's content.
 The Google font *Montserrat*, is used in uppercase for all headings.
 While another Google font *Ibarra Real Nova* is used, in both regular and italics styles, for all remaining text.
 Italics and hover colour changes are used to identify link text.
 Messages follow a traffic light green, orange and red colour scheme to inform, alert or warn users.

 #### Preparation